 - Price: $3,995

 There’s no shortage of high-tech gym machines these days.
 Whether you’re a beginner or avid stat tracker, a smart home gym can certainly make your training experience more interactive.
-If you fall into one of those categories (or just want a high-tech workout), Tonal is the right choice.
+If you fall into one of those categories (or just want a high-tech workout), Tonal is an ideal all-in-one home gym.
 When it comes to overall experience, this one earned a 5 out of 5.

 “Tonal is very fun to use,” according to our tester and BarBend editorial member Rosie Borchert.
 “I think it’s ideal for heavier compound exercises, like deadlifts, because it really minimizes the time spent setting up the weights in a standard gym.
 Tonal’s design makes it easy to go from one exercise to the next.”